Solving the Newsletter Puzzle: the Key Pieces

 What to Incorporate in your Next Newsletter

-There are several key elements to consider for your newsletter, including:
+There are several key elements of a good newsletter to consider, including:

-- Eye-catching design.
-Your organization’s newsletter must look professional and on brand.
+Your organization’s newsletter must look professional and on-brand.
 If it doesn’t, you run the risk that recipients may unsubscribe from future emails.
-Use your brand’s colors and organize the information in a way that helps the reader process the information quickly and easily.
+Use your brand’s color palette and organize the information in a way that helps the reader process the information quickly and easily.
 Get inspired by other brands, pulling different design elements from each to create your ideal design.
 Once you’ve decided on a design, keep it consistent from newsletter to newsletter.
 Constantly changing the look and feel can confuse recipients.

-- Educational content.
 Your newsletter should serve as a source for leading information about your industry and aim to help customers and prospects solve their business problems.
 It should also position your organization as a thought leader.
-Include links to free white papers you’ve developed, thought-provoking blogs on your website and industry articles featuring insights from your subject matter experts.
-Mix in interesting statistics, recent reports and news stories to add more interesting content.
+Include links to free white papers you’ve developed, thought-provoking blogs on your website, and industry articles featuring insights from your team of subject matter experts.
+Mix in interesting statistics, recent reports, and news stories to add more interesting content.
 Remember not to overload your newsletter, as readers may become overwhelmed by its contents.
 You should also be mindful of how you organize the most important information.
 Typically, the first few sections will receive the most clicks, so don’t leave the best for last in your newsletter.
 Recipients may not scroll that far.

-- Promotional content.
 While your newsletter needs to strike a balance between educational and promotional, don’t be afraid to highlight new products and services that will excite recipients.
 After all, these people are your customers and prospects and will appreciate learning about new solutions to their everyday challenges.
 You can even focus on longstanding favorites if you do not have new launches in the pipeline.
-Be sure to frame the content in a way that tells readers how the product or service will benefit their organization, and link to landing pages with additional information like specs, installation instructions and how-to videos.
+Be sure to frame the content in a way that tells readers how the product or service will benefit their organization, and link to landing pages with additional information like specs, installation instructions, and how-to videos.

-- Incorporate social media.
 Use the newsletter as a tool to engage with readers on your other platforms.
-Link to your Instagram, Twitter, Facebook, LinkedIn or even Snapchat and Pinterest profiles.
+Link to your organization’s Instagram, Twitter, Facebook, LinkedIn or even Snapchat profile.
 Not only will you drive more followers to your pages, but you’ll have additional opportunities to showcase your brand and key updates to these individuals.

 Going the Extra Mile with Email Marketing

-Whether you execute a newsletter program on a bi-monthly, monthly or even weekly basis, it’s important that you adhere to several best practices.
-Incorporating the above elements into your newsletter can help your organization better engage with your customers and interested prospects.
-In turn, this can lead to increased web traffic, higher sales and greater loyalty in today’s competitive marketplace.
+Whether you execute a newsletter program on a bi-monthly, monthly, or even weekly basis, it’s important that your organization adheres to several best practices to ensure success.
+Incorporating the above newsletter best practices can help your B2B brand better engage with your customers and interested prospects.
+In turn, this can lead to increased web traffic, higher sales, and greater loyalty in today’s competitive marketplace.

 Jess Messenger is an Account Director at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London, and Australia.
-She enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, foodservice and healthcare.
+She enjoys developing PR campaign strategies and writing for B2B audiences across numerous verticals such as retail, food service, and healthcare.